 BDS campaigns do, however, garner publicity and often have a negative impact on public perceptions of Israel.
 Increasingly, BDS campaigns are used by anti-Israel activists to attract attention to their message, particularly on college campuses where BDS initiatives draw students, faculty, campus organizations and administrations into a highly politicized and publicized debate.

 Many of the founding goals of the BDS movement, including denying the Jewish people the universal right of self-determination – along with many of the strategies employed in BDS campaigns are anti-Semitic.
 Many individuals involved in BDS campaigns are driven by opposition to Israel’s very existence as a Jewish state.
-Often time, BDS campaigns give rise to tensions in communities – particularly on college campuses – that can result in harassment or intimidation of Jews and Israel supporters, including overt anti-Semitic expression and acts.
-This dynamic can create an environment in which anti-Semitism can be express more freely.
+Often time, BDS campaigns give rise to tensions in communities – particularly on college campuses – that can result in harassment or intimidation of Jews and Israel supporters, including overt antisemitic expression and acts.
+This dynamic can create an environment in which antisemitism can be expressed more freely.